azagniotov/jlpt-reading-practice/README.md

 - Performance optimized with efficient event handling
 - Cross-browser compatibility including fallbacks for older browsers
 - No external dependencies - everything is self-contained

+## Licences

+- Animated kanji SVGs were adopted from https://github.com/parsimonhi/animCJK.
+Please refer to the relevant licensing information at https://github.com/parsimonhi/animCJK.